MeysamKarimi/MDE-ACO/README.md

 # MDE-ACO
 Source code and the Mutation Analysis for the ACO Approach for Test Case Generation

-## Implementation of the Mutation Analysis for the ACO Approach for Test Case Generation
+## Source code and the Mutation Analysis for the ACO Approach for Test Case Generation

 This project supports and verifies the mutation analysis performed in [1].
 It has been developed with Eclipse Modeling Tools, version IDE 2020-06 (4.16.0).
 MDE Testing Framework [2], anATLyzer [3] and ATL plugin are needed.
 There is a project named Mutation_Analysis.